 Position Paper on Abortion

 The Evangelical Presbyterian Church is convinced that the Bible strongly affirms the dignity and value of every human life based on what the Scriptures clearly teach:

-“Before I formed you in the womb I knew you, and before you were born I consecrated you; I appointed you a prophet to the nations.”
-(Jeremiah 1:5)
+“Before I formed you in the womb I knew you, before you were born I set you apart; I appointed you as a prophet to the nations.”
+(Jeremiah 1:15 NIV)

-“My frame was hidden from Thee when I was being made in secret, intricately wrought in the depths of the earth.”
-(Psalm 139:15)
+“My frame was not hidden from you when I was made in the secret place, when I was woven together in the depths of the earth.”
+(Psalm 139:15 NIV)

-"For he will be great in the sight of the Lord, and he will drink no wine or liquor; and he will be filled with the Holy Spirit while yet in his mother's womb."
-(Luke 1:15)
+“for he will be great in the sight of the Lord.
+He is never to take wine or other fermented drink, and he will be filled with the Holy Spirit even before he is born.”
+(Luke 1:15 NIV)

-"And when Elizabeth heard the greeting of Mary, the babe leaped in her womb; and Elizabeth was filled with the Holy Spirit.”
-(Luke 1:41)
+“When Elizabeth heard Mary’s greeting, the baby leaped in her womb, and Elizabeth was filled with the Holy Spirit.”
+(Luke 1:41 NIV)

-The Westminster Shorter Catechism, a confessional statement shared by most Reformed churches, forbids the taking of life while demanding the preservation of life from the moment of conception through to natural death:
+The Westminster Shorter Catechism, a confessional statement shared by most Reformed churches, forbids the taking of innocent life while demanding the preservation of life from the moment of conception through to natural death:

-“The Sixth Commandment requireth all lawful endeavors to preserve our own life, and the life of others.”
+“The Sixth Commandment requires all lawful endeavors to preserve our own life, and the life of others.”
 (Question 68)

-“The Sixth Commandment forbiddeth the taking away of our own life, or the life of our neighbor unjustly, or whatsoever tendeth thereunto."
-(Question 69)
+“The Sixth Commandment forbids the taking away of our own life, or the life of our neighbor unjustly… ” (Question 69)

 Scripture teaches that we are not merely to avoid involvement in injustice.
 God’s people are called upon to speak for the oppressed and defenseless.
 The Scripture passages cited above are evidence that God accords human value and dignity to the unborn child.

-Because we hold these convictions concerning unborn children, we urge the promotion of legislation that brings our judicial and legal systems into line with the scriptural view on protecting the poor and weak.
+Because we hold these convictions concerning the unborn child, we urge the promotion of legislation that brings our judicial and legal systems into line with the scriptural view on protecting the poor, the weak, and the defenseless.

-Christians are called to be good citizens by impacting the state in positive ways.
-All citizens, Christians and non-Christians alike, must have freedom of conscience on all private moral and ethical issues, since God alone is Lord of the conscience.
-But the issue of equal protection of life under the laws of the state is not a private but a public matter.
+Christians are called upon to be good citizens by impacting the State in positive ways.
+All citizens, both Christians and non-Christians, must have freedom of conscience on all private moral and ethical issues, since God alone is Lord of the conscience.
+However, the issue of equal protection of life under the laws of the State is not a private but a public matter.

-The Bible teaches that all persons and nations are responsible before God for their ethical decisions, including those which relate to the preservation of human life.
+The Bible teaches that all persons and nations are responsible before God for their moral and ethical decisions, including those which relate to the preservation of human life.

-5. The Church must serve as a therapeutic community to those who have experienced physical, emotional, or spiritual wounds from abortion or giving up a child for adoption.
+- The Church must serve as a loving and supportive community to those who have experienced physical, emotional, or spiritual wounds as a result of undergoing an abortion or placing a child for adoption.

-7. The Church should declare to the world and teach its members that abortion must never be used as a convenience or a means of birth control.
+- The Church should declare to the world and teach its members that abortion should never be used as a convenience or a means of birth control.